• Portrait of Ruey-Chyi Su

 Research Summary

-Dr. Su’s research program focuses on identifying the host and microbial mechanisms that influence immune activation and disease susceptibility.
-Her group’s overarching goal is to advance the development of novel or improved mucosal vaccines, diagnostic tools, and therapeutic options for sexually transmitted, and blood-borne infections (STBBIs).
+Dr. Su’s research program focuses on understanding the interaction between host cell and microbes.
+Her group’s current overarching goal is to advance the development of novel or improved diagnostic tools for more accessible detection of latent TB infection (TBI) and TB disease (ATB).

 Her work includes:

-4. Exploring extracellular vesicle (EV) for uses in diagnosis and therapeutics
+3. Exploring extracellular vesicle (EV) for uses in diagnosis and therapeutics.

 Research interests